NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

 Troubleshooting
 =============================

 If invoking the ``ccpp_prebuild.py`` script fails, some message other than the success message will be written to the terminal output.
 Specifically, the terminal output will include informational logging messages generated from the script, any error messages written to the python logging utility, and a Python traceback that pinpoints the line within the script where the error caused failure.
 Some common errors (minus the typical logging output and traceback output) and solutions are described below, with non-bold font used to denote aspects of the message that will differ depending on the problem encountered.
 This is not an exhaustive list of possible errors, however.
-For example, in this version of the code, there is no cross-checking that the information provided in the metadata tables corresponds to the actual Fortran code, so even though ``ccpp_prebuild.py`` may complete successfully, there may be related compilation errors later in the build process.
+For example, in this version of the code, there is no cross-checking that the metadata information provided corresponds to the actual Fortran code, so even though ``ccpp_prebuild.py`` may complete successfully, there may be related compilation errors later in the build process.
 For further help with an undescribed error, please contact gmtb-help@ucar.edu.

  #. ``ERROR: Configuration file`` erroneous/path/to/config/file ``not found``